jayxps/DESC_Stress_Drop/README.md

 Note that all the output files are saved as MATLAB .mat binary format, which can be easily accessed in both Python and MATLAB.

-During the program execution, you may be informed some dependencies/packages/modules are missing.
+During the program execution, you may notice some dependencies/packages/modules are missing.
 Please follow some common pipelines on the Internet to install them.

 ---